bigcommerce/catalyst/docs/catalyst-middleware.md

 ## With auth

 The `with-auth` middleware is a wrapper over a minimal implementation of [Auth.js, formerly NextAuth.js](https://authjs.dev/reference).
-This provides Catalyst with session management for shopper's carts as well as the logged-in state of customers, and by default uses JWT cookies to avoid obligatory dependency on any persistence layer on the storefront itself.
-You may wish to extend this functionality to store more information in a session, or add a persistence layer yourself for more flexibility and control over shopper sessions.
+This provides Catalyst with session management for shoppers' carts and customers' logged-in states.
+By default, it uses JWT cookies to avoid obligatory dependency on any persistence layer on the storefront itself.
+You may wish to extend this functionality to store more information in a session or add a persistence layer yourself for more flexibility and control over shopper sessions.

 ## With routes